Halifax Population 2020

 Halifax, or the Halifax Regional Municipality (HRM), is the capital of Nova Scotia, Canada.
 Halifax is a global city and an important economic center of eastern Canada.
-It's been ranked as the 4th best place to live in Canada by MoneySense and one of the "large cities of the future."
+It's been described as one of the "large cities of the future."
 Halifax has an estimated 2015 population of 415,000.

 According to the 2011 census, the ethnic origins of Halifax include: Canadian (38%), English (34%), Scottish (30%), Irish (25%), French (18%), German (12%), Dutch (4%), North American Indian (3%), and Welsh (2%).
 Respondents were able to choose more than one option.
 The city also has between 1,000 and 7,000 people with Italian, Polish, Lebanese, Chinese, African, East Indian, American, Norwegian, Spanish, Jewish, and Greek ethnicities, among others.

 85% of the population is Christian, followed by 13% who have no religious affiliation.
 Less than 1% of the population is Muslim, Jewish, Buddhist, Hindu, or Sikh.

 The Halifax Peninsula was the site of the first permanent European settlement in the area with the Town of Halifax established in 1749.
 The town was named for the British Earl of Halifax.
 Father Le Loutre's War began that same year when Edward Cornwallis came to establish the settlement with 13 transports and a sloop.
 Developing the town meant the British were violating a 1729 treaty with the Mi'kmaq.
 Several British fortifications were set up to guard the city against attacks from the French, Acadians, and Mi'kmaq.